zabetak/hive-site/content/Development/gettingStarted.md

 * Read the [Getting Started Guide][GETTING_STARTED] to learn how to install Hive
 * The [User and Hive SQL documentation][HIVE_QL] shows how to program Hive

-## Quick start with Docker
----
-Checkout the quickstart with Docker here: [DOCKER_QUICKSTART]

 # Getting Involved With The Apache Hive Community
 ---
 Apache Hive is an open source project run by volunteers at the Apache